Rysias/cds-assignments/language-assignments/language-a4/README.md

   - Save the classification report to a text file

 ### Personal Learning Goals
 In this assignment I want to cut my teeth on wrestling with deep learning in text classification.
-Usually, I prefer working with APIs and pre-trained models so it might be fun getting a look under the hood and experience the engineering efforts required to make these aewsome models.
+Usually, I prefer working with APIs and pre-trained models so it might be fun getting a look under the hood and experience the engineering efforts required to make these awesome models.

 ## Methods and Design
 ### Data